-A completed Soils Evaluation Tool, in Microsoft (MS) Excel workbook format must be submitted as a PDF for each project requiring a discharge permit for stormwater runoff from construction activities.
-This is in addition to the ANR Online eNOI questions for Low and Moderate Risk construction activity, and to accompany all applications submitted for individual construction stormwater discharge permits.
+A completed Soils Evaluation Tool, in Microsoft (MS) Excel workbook format must be submitted as a PDF for each project requiring a discharge permit for stormwater runoff from construction activities, if required based on the risk scoring in the Appendix A, specific to questions D and I. This is in addition to the ANR Online eNOI questions for Low and Moderate Risk construction activity, and to accompany all applications submitted for individual construction stormwater discharge permits.
 This document allows the public to view the completed Risk Evaluation and the applicant to calculate their erodibility rating in consideration of a depth-weighted average as required.
 This tool and the ANR Online eNOI submission will determine if the project is eligible for coverage under the Construction General Permit, and if so whether the project qualifies as Low Risk or Moderate Risk construction activity or otherwise requires an individual construction stormwater discharge permit.
 Please ensure that the answers provided for the Soils Evaluation Tool questionnaire are consistent with information provided in other application attachments and the eNOI or individual construction stormwater discharge permit application form.